hashgraph/guardian/README.md

     2. OPERATOR_KEY
     3. IPFS_STORAGE_API_KEY

-    Note: These records in vault will be created automatically if there are environment variables with the matching names.
+    Note: These records in the vault will be created automatically if there are environment variables with the matching names.

  **How to import existing user keys from DB into the vault:**